Court revives lawsuits against Ohio State over sex abuse - NewsBreak

 The school sought to dismiss remaining cases, saying it didn't intend to disrespect the men or their allegations but the claims were made years too late.
 OSU's lawyer has argued that if the doctor's behavior and Ohio State's inaction during his tenure were as egregious as alleged, the students knew enough that, legally speaking, they should have started inquiring about possible recourse back then.

-Wednesday’s ruling said the appeals court can’t say whether the plaintiffs’ “snippets of knowledge” should have prompted them to investigate further.
-That, the ruling said, “is a question of fact — one that is improper to resolve at the motion-to-dismiss stage.”
+The ruling Wednesday said the appeals court can't say whether the plaintiffs' "snippets of knowledge" should have prompted them to investigate further.
+That, the ruling said, "is a question of fact — one that is improper to resolve at the motion-to-dismiss stage."

 Strauss joined Ohio State in 1978 and was on the faculty and medical staff.
 He was able to retire in 1998 with emeritus status.
-School trustees revoked that mark of honor three years ago .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+School trustees revoked that mark of honor three years ago.

 Comments / 0